2023 Club run open time trials

 |Link to CTT website

 Weekly 10 mile club time trials

-During spring to autumn every Tuesday evening (starting from the 18th April 2023) for 20 weeks until Autumn (weather permitting) Wigan Wheelers & Triathlon club host a 10 mile time trial on the D10/1 course based on the Rainford Bypass (A570).
+During spring to autumn every Tuesday evening (starting from the 16th April 2024 18:45pm start) for 20 weeks until Autumn (weather permitting) Wigan Wheelers & Triathlon club host a 10 mile time trial on the D10/1 course based on the Rainford Bypass (A570).